Archetypes

 - Megidramon (MR)

 Using powerful trash-based effects, evolve mid-attack into a huge beatstick and do three checks, at the end of which you dismantle literally everything on both sides of the field.
 By doing so, you recycle a lower-play-cost body, enabling further recursion from trash.
-However, it has access to an option called Gravity Crush that Bandai really should have limited when they had the chance, allowing particularly skeletal builds to just extend their turn infinitely and OTK.
+With the most bullshit extenders limited by the recent banlist, it's effectively the platonic ideal of a fair purple/red aggro bungus.

 - Dukemon (EN: "Gallantmon") (RBY)